 High Intensity

-The High Intensity shoreline environment designation consists of shoreline areas that currently support high intensity uses related to commerce or are suitable for high intensity non-water water-oriented uses.
-The purpose of the High Intensity shoreline environment designation is to provide for high intensity non-water-oriented commercial uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded.
+The High Intensity shoreline environment designation consists of shoreline areas that currently support high intensity uses related to commerce or are suitable for high intensity water-oriented commercial and transportation uses.
+The purpose of the High Intensity shoreline environment designation is to provide for high intensity water-oriented commercial and transportation uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded.

-The High Intensity shoreline environment designation is assigned to portions of Reach 5 – Wynoochee River and Reach 6 – Chehalis River.
+The High Intensity shoreline environment designation is assigned to portions of Reach 5 – Wynoochee River and Reach 6 – Chehalis River that currently support high intensity uses related to commerce, industry, public facilities, or transportation, or are suitable for high intensity water-oriented uses.

 Natural